wootra/PureStateRedux/README.md

 PureStateRedux is just one simple file:

-* `index.js` is the function file that make redux instance globally.
+* `pureStateRedux/index.js` is a class file for redux imitate functions that share component's states.
+But to separate state sharing domains, I used `reduxHandler/index.js` file to make instances of this class.

 ## Sending Feedback